luker983/nsa-codebreaker-2019/task6a/README.md

 }
 ```

 If we can't remove or modify the fingerprint, maybe we could modify the key?
-The key isn't verified for the sender by the recipient and it would prevent the real user from decrypting the message upon login.
+The sender's key isn't verified by the recipient and it would prevent the real user from decrypting the message upon login.
 However, that would only prevent them from getting the messages we spoof, not the replies because a sender has their own copy of the public keys for their recipient.

 Perhaps we can go to the source?
-The list of public keys has to come from somewhere and we definitely have the ability to update it because everyime we generate a new public key pair it gets added to the list.
+The list of public keys has to come from somewhere and we definitely have the ability to update it because everytime we generate a new public key pair by registering a masqueraded user it gets added to the list.
 Otherwise we wouldn't be able to spoof messages.
 If we can add, we might also be able to delete.

 Doing a quick search for anything mentioning public keys, `grep -ir "publickey" ./` gives us a bunch of results, but towards the bottom there are a few references to something called `savePublicKey` and `savePublicKeyToVCard` in `LoginActivity.java`.
 A vCard is a Virtual Contact Card, just something that each client has with some information.
 If this app is using the vCard to exchange Public Keys, we can probably manipulate the key update on login.
 The VCardHelper.java file contains the `savePublicKey` method: